Memory & Persistence

 Short-term memory: Sessions

-Section titled “Short-term memory: Sessions”During a conversation, your agent maintains context in session files stored at /data/sessions/.
-Each session is a JSONL file containing:
+Section titled “Short-term memory: Sessions”During a conversation, your agent maintains context in a session file.
+Each channel (Email, Telegram, Slack, Web Chat) gets its own session, stored as a JSONL file containing:

 - Your messages